Home » Finding A School » Choosing a School: What About For-Profit Schools?

 In addition to CollegeRecon’s School Finder tool, you can use the US Department of Education’s College Navigator tool and the Council for Higher Education website to see which schools are accredited, and by whom.
 It’s important to check both the last 2 lists.

-5.)
 Could your credits from the college be transferred to another school if necessary?
 For-profit schools can close abruptly, and it’s possible a college of any type could decide to discontinue a program.
 Even if the school stays the same, your plans could change unexpectedly.
-Be proactive by making sure you that if you had to change schools, you could still pick up where you left off.
+Be proactive by making sure you can still pick up where you left off if you have to change schools.

-6.)
 Do you need remedial education to succeed in your chosen program?
-If you need some basic prerequisites before you get into your major, could you choose to complete them at an inexpensive community college?
+If you need any basic prerequisites before you get into your major, could you complete them at an inexpensive community college?

-8.)
-Does the college have veterans resources?
-Choosing a college that offers hands-on, person-to-person, help navigating the system can be a big plus.
-Check to see if college you’re considering has a Veterans Certifying Official.
+Does the college have veteran resources?
+Choosing a college that offers hands-on, person-to-person help navigating the system can be a big plus.
+Check to see if the college you’re considering has a Veterans Certifying Official.

 Public, Private, For-Profit